phaserjs/phaser/README.md

 * Weapon.autofire wouldn't fire after the first bullet, or until `fire` was called, neither of which are requirements.
 If you now set this boolean the Weapon will fire continuously until you toggle it back to false (thanks @alverLopez #2647)
 * ArcadePhysics.World.angleBetweenCenters now uses `centerX` and `centerY` properties to check for the angle between, instead of `center.x/y` as that property no longer exists (thanks @leopoldobrines7 #2654)
 * The Emitter.makeParticles `collide` argument didn't work, as a result of #2661, but is now properly respected thanks to that change (thanks @samme #2662)
+* Sound.play would throw the error "Uncaught DOMException: Failed to execute 'disconnect' on 'AudioNode': the given destination is not connected." in Chrome, if you tried to play an audio marker that didn't exist, while a valid marker was already playing.

 ### Pixi Updates